Smilie Suri

-Smilie Suri or Smiley Suri is an Indian model, actress and dancer, who appears in Bollywood films.
-Suri made her debut in acting with the 2005 film, Kalyug, which was directed by her brother, Mohit Suri.
+Smilie Suri or Smiley Suri is an Indian model, actress and dancer, who appeared in Hindi films.
+Suri made her debut with the 2005 film, Kalyug, which was directed by her brother, Mohit Suri.
 The film turned out to be a certified box office huge success.

 She is the younger sister of film director Mohit Suri and the niece of Mahesh Bhatt and Mukesh Bhatt. as well as the cousin of Pooja Bhatt, Alia Bhatt and Emraan Hashmi.

 Career

 Smiley worked with the director during the making of the 2005 film, Zeher, which turned out to be a moderate success.
 She debuted in Yeh Mera India and joined Crook for a cameo.

 Personal life

 Smiley's maternal uncles are Mahesh Bhatt and Mukesh Bhatt while her first cousins are actors Emraan Hashmi, Pooja Bhatt, Alia Bhatt and Rahul Bhatt.
 Suri is very close to her elder brother Mohit and to her nephew, Ayaan Hashmi, the son of her cousin, Emraan Hashmi, and his wife, Parveen.
 She is a trained dancer and was training for the Olympics, before she was offered Kalyug in 2005 and became an actress.
 Suri was with Hindi choreographer Shiamak Davar's group for five years and has also been trained by Sandeep Soparrkar.
 She has also learnt Kathak from Kathak guru, Vijayshree Choudhary.

 Smilie married Vineet Bangera in July 2014, however, both of them divorced later on.